toivoh/PatternDispatch.jl/README.md

 --------
 Pattern methods are defined using the `@pattern` macro.
 The method with the most specific pattern that matches the given arguments is invoked, with matching values assigned to the corresponding variables.
-The pattern method that is invoked is guaranted to be no less specific than any other pattern method that matches.
+(Among the matching pattern methods, any one that is no less specific than the others may be picked - this will be unique as long as you don't get any ambiguity warnings.)
-Beyond that, no guarantees are made whatsoever about which method is invoked, i.e. in the face of ambiguity, any of the most specific methods may be picked at any given invocation.

 Method signatures in pattern methods may contain variable names and/or type assertions, just like regular method signatures.